LIS

 Yellow fever

-D. Submission of initial isolate or other specimen for further public health testing.
-A laboratory identifying evidence of any of the conditions in this subsection shall notify the local health department of the positive culture or other positive test result within the timeframes specified in subsection B of this section and submit the initial isolate (preferred) or other initial specimen to the Division of Consolidated Laboratory Services or other public health laboratory where specified in this subsection within seven days of identification.
-All specimens must be identified with the patient and physician information required in 12VAC5-90-90 B.
+D. A laboratory identifying evidence of any of the conditions in this subsection shall notify the local health department of the positive culture or other positive test result within the timeframes specified in subsection B of this section and submit the initial isolate (preferred) within five days or the clinical specimen within two days of a positive result to the Division of Consolidated Laboratory Services or other public health laboratory where specified in this subsection.
+A specimen or isolate must be identified with the patient and physician information required in 12VAC5-90-90 C.

 Anthrax (Bacillus anthracis)